Application Process for International Students

 You must demonstrate sufficient resources to cover one full year of study (to show $27,000 for one year of study including $995 mandatory health insurance — combining personal/institutional funds) before the university will issue an I-20.
-The necessary documents and instructions are provided with the admission application and here with the Certification of Finances
+The necessary documents and instructions are provided with the admission application and here with the certification of finances

-.
+form.
 Many applicants provide this information at the time of application.

 Once in receipt of an I-20, you may visit the nearest U.S. embassy or consulate to apply for an F-1 visa.
 Be advised that consular officials may require their own proof of financial support and English proficiency.